Meet Boulder Acupuncturist and Functional Medicine Clinician

 Why Specialize in Mental and Emotional Health?

-I chose to specialize in emotional health because I want people to have options besides pharmaceutical drugs.
+I chose to specialize in mental and emotional health because I want people to have options besides pharmaceutical drugs.
 Emotional health symptoms are a sign, just like physical pain, that something is out of balance and needs attention.

 I grew up with two psychologist parents.
 Therapy was never stigmatized, and emotional health has always been viewed as important.
 I struggled with anxiety since childhood, with bouts of intense mood swings and depression.
 I’ve been prescribed medication for anxiety, depression, and ADHD.
 In hindsight, I know that underlying chronic health conditions were a major factor in my emotional distress.
 I also know that in my case, the medications recommended by psychiatrists did more harm than good.